ontodev/robot/docs/remove.md

 robot remove --input obi.owl --term OBI:0000070 --select descendants
 ```

 `remove` also includes a `--trim` option, set to false by default.
-If `--trim true` is included, ROBOT will remove any dangling entites left behind by removals.
-By contrast, in `filter`, `--trim` defaults to true.
+If `--trim true` is included, ROBOT will remove any dangling entities left behind by removals.
+By contrast, in `filter`, the default is `--trim true`.

 ## Select